spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 Using the third pick as an example - there is a 0% chance Bedard - the Canadiens' highest ranked prospect - is available, so his value is multiplied by 0; there's a 21.5% chance Fantilli - the Canadiens' second ranked prospect - is available, so his value is multiplied by 0.2150.
 If neither Bedard nor Fantilli is available (78.5% chance), the Canadiens would select Mitchkov, whose value is multiplied by 0.785.
 In total, the pick is valued at 17.823 WAR.
 </p>
 <p>
+<h5>Previous Work</h5>
 Note that this is a step away from the usual draft pick value chart which has long been established in the hockey analytics community (below is an example of the Athletic's) which uses <em>average</em> pick values:</p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probability-3-2.png" width="70%" length="80"/></div>
 </p>
 <p>
 In practice, there are weak drafts (like last year), and strong drafts (like this year).
 Even within a draft class, there can be pockets of heterogeneity where talented players are clustered together, as well as instances of significant drops in value.
 Consequently, for our purposes, it is more appropriate to derive pick values based on the prospects <em>eligible for this year's draft</em>.
+Moreover, since the historical value chart is well-established, the Canadiens should be trying to leverage it to find value gains.
 </p>
 <p>
 <h5>Decisions, Decisions</h5>